bshaffer/sfHadoriThemePlugin/README.markdown

           stylesheets:     [/sfHadoriThemePlugin/css/theme.css, /sfHadoriThemePlugin/css/hadori.css]
           javascripts:     [/sfHadoriThemePlugin/js/jquery-1.4.2.min.js, /sfHadoriThemePlugin/js/hadori.js]

  1. Look at the layout.php.sample file for an example layout.
-It lives in `data/sample/layout.php.sample`
+It lives in `data/sample/layout.php.sample`.
+Using this layout for your generated modules will apply the Hadori theme.
+This will also apply to your login form.
 Configuration
 -------------